-When I was in middle school, music meant everything to me.
-I would come home from school everyday, and put on one of my favorite CDs.
-I would lie there, starring at the ceiling, soaking in every word, like a member of the congregation being cleansed by the priest’s sermon.
+When I was in middle school music meant everything to me.
+Everyday I would come home from school and put on one of my favorite CDs.
+I would lie there, starring at the ceiling, soaking in every word, like a member of a congregation being cleansed by a priest’s sermon.
 Lately though, I haven’t been taking in music the way I used to.
 It’s always on in the background; it’s never the focus of my attention.

-Sasha Sloan began writing music when she was only ten years old, and was discovered at the age of 18 when one of her random Reddit posts went viral.
-She took a chance and added a link to her soundcloud in the comments, and soon after, the same executives who signed Bruno Mars, were reaching out to sign her.
+Sasha Sloan began writing music when she was only ten years old and was discovered at the age of 18 when one of her Reddit posts went viral.
+She added a link to her soundcloud in the comments, and soon after the same executives who signed Bruno Mars, were reaching out to sign her.

 Sloan then moved out to LA to start her career as a professional songwriter.
 She began penning lyrics for major pop artists like Dua Lipa, Charli XCX and Camila Cabello, while simultaneously doing vocal tracks for popular EDM DJ’s like Kaskade, ODESZA and Kygo.
 But even with all these accolades, Sloan was hesitant to start a solo career.

 When she wrote, “Ready Yet,” a track about her complicated relationship, or lack thereof, with her Dad, she knew it was time to finally take the leap.
 The song hit too close to home to give away to any other artist.
 And so, just like that, Sloan finally began debuting her own work.
 Her debut EP, sad girl, speaks to moments of personal heartbreak, isolation and desolation, that many of us 20 something’s can relate to.
 Her follow up EP, loser, released today, somehow manages to dive even deeper into those emotions

 How did the making of this EP differ from your experience with sad girl?